theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-1/index.md

   <p>This is the Gospel the Church burned.
 The message that didn&rsquo;t demand belief, but <em>remembrance</em>.
 Not of dogma.
 Of origin.
 Of the light you carry.</p>

 <blockquote class="blockquote">
   &ldquo;Jesus said: If you have gained this within you, what you have will save you.
   If you do not have this in you, what you do not have in you will kill you.&rdquo;<br>
   <cite>
-    <em>Gospel of Thomas</em>, Saying 70,
+    <em>Gospel of Thomas</em>, Saying 70 —
+    <a
+      href="/pillars/the-vault/codex-reborn/nag-hammadi/codex-ii/gospel-of-thomas/#thomas-70"
-    <a href="/pillars/the-vault/codex-reborn/gnostic-texts/gospel-of-thomas/#thomas-70" target="_blank" rel="noopener noreferrer">Source</a>
+      target="_blank"
+      rel="noopener noreferrer"
+    >Source</a>
   </cite>
 </blockquote>
 </section>